Main Pageempowerment marketour partnersAudio Storiesdonate

 Oxfam's report ‘The Inequality Virus’ published in January 2021 revealed that the 1,000 richest people on the planet recouped their COVID-19 losses within just nine months, but it could take more than a decade for the world’s poorest to recover from the economic impacts of the pandemic.

 Inequality is also a spiralling crisis in Hong Kong.
-The ‘Hong Kong Poverty Situation Report 2019’ published by the government shows that the number of people living in poverty in 2019 (before policy intervention) was as high as 1.49 million.
+The ‘Hong Kong Poverty Situation Report 2020’ published by the government shows that the number of people living in poverty in 2020 (before policy intervention) was as high as 1.653 million.
 And with the pandemic, the unemployment rate soared and even reached a 17-year high at one point.
-At the peak of unemployment between December last year and February this year, more than 260,000 people were unemployed.
-And although the unemployment rate dropped as cases started stabilising in Hong Kong, it still remains higher than pre-pandemic levels.
+Although the unemployment rate dropped as cases started stabilising in Hong Kong, it still remains higher than pre-pandemic levels.
 Learn more about the Inequality Virus.

 Poor family = poor diet.
 Fact or fiction?